 The show, then called just Dancin', first premiered on Broadway in 1978 at the Broadhurst Theatre, transferred to the Ambassador Theatre, and played there for 1,774 performances.
 Dancin' was nominated for seven Tony Awards, including Best Musical.
 Fosse won Best Choreography, and Jules Fisher won for Best Lighting Design.
 The original company was led by Ann Reinking, a frequent collaborator of Fosse's who starred in his musical Chicago and later choreographed the current revival in his style.

-Bob Fosse changed the face of Broadway choreography forevermore.
+Bob Fosse changed the face of Broadway choreography.
 He's won eight Tony Awards for choreography, including Damn Yankees, Redhead, Sweet Charity and The Pajama Game.

 The 2022 production is going up at San Diego's Old Globe Theatre in spring 2022 ahead of a planned Broadway transfer.